Updated 31st August 2017

 Assisi Aid Projects is managed and operated by a team of three part-time staff members.

-Executive Director: Beth Sargent
+Chief Executive Officer: Beth Sargent

 Beth has over 14 years experience working in international aid and development and public policy.
 Most recently, Beth has worked as Head of Policy and Advocacy at the Australian Council for International Development (ACFID).
 Prior to this, Beth was ACFID’s Development Practice Advisor.
 Beth has worked for aid and development NGOs and international organisations in Timor Leste, Haiti and Nepal and as an economic policy adviser with government in Australia and the UK.
 Beth has a Masters of Applied Anthropology and Participatory Development from the Australian National University and Bachelors of Arts and Public Policy and Management from the University of Melbourne.
-She joined the Committee of Management in 2016.

 Program Manager: Kezia Brett